BestTimesToVisit.com Logo

 transport

-Mexico City traffic can be brutal.
-Use the Uber or Didi apps – they're much cheaper and more efficient than taxis, especially during rush hour.
-Consider using the Metro, it's inexpensive and surprisingly efficient for getting around the main areas, just be aware of pickpockets.
+Mexico City traffic is legendary, so use the Uber or Didi apps liberally.
+They're much cheaper and more efficient than taxis, especially during rush hour.
+Consider using the Metro for longer distances; it's surprisingly efficient and affordable, but be aware of pickpockets in crowded cars.

 money